Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 ``nuclei cpuinfo``

-.. rubric:: Nuspi(nucle spi) driver
+.. rubric:: Nuspi(nuclei spi) driver

 Nuclei's SPI controller, used in Nuclei RISC-V fpga evaluation board and other boards.